jcomplex/beyondz-playground/README.md

 * Stay up to date by merging the staging repository back to your local branch.
 ```
-	git pull upstream staging
+	git pull upstream master
 ```

-* Switch back to staging (or some other branch) and delete the feature branch (locally and remotely)
+* Switch back to master (or some other branch) and delete the feature branch (locally and remotely)
 ```
-  git checkout staging
+  git checkout master
   git branch -d <feature_name>
   git push origin :<feature_name>
 ```